bpradana/sentinel/README.md

 ### Common Issues

 1. **Port already in use**: Check if ports 8080/8443 are available
+2. **Certificate errors**:
+   - If using auto-generation, ensure Sentinel has write permissions to the cert/key file paths.
-2. **Certificate errors**: Ensure certificate files exist and are readable
+   - If using manual certificates, ensure certificate files exist and are readable.
 3. **Upstream connection failures**: Verify upstream services are running
 4. **Configuration validation errors**: Use the validator tool to check configuration